12beesinatrenchcoat/12beesinatrenchcoat.github.io/README.md

 # AndyThePie.github.io
-A questionably thrown together website for my own experimentation/blog.
-It looks... meh.
+A questionably thrown together personal website with some stuff on it.
 Still currently *very* work in progress.

 ## Can I contribute?
 If you find anything *very* wrong, or you just have any suggestions, please open up an issue.
+However, I would prefer to work on most of this project myself.
+(This is more of a personal projcet to me.)

 ## Can I copy this for my own website?
 You probably shouldn't, but I don't mind.